bsiever/pxt-morse/README.md

 morse.peekSequence()
 ```

 Provide the sequence of dots and dashes that is currently entered but not yet complete (there hasn't yet been a sufficient silence).

+A maximum of seven symbols are stored.
+Any more than seven will be ignored.

 # Encoding #morse-encoding